Child found dead in Indiana was stuffed into a suitcase - NewsBreak

 Child found dead in Indiana was stuffed into a suitcase

 According to law enforcement officials, a resident found the body of a black male child near East Holder Road around 7:30 Saturday evening.
-The resident told police they came across the child while looking for mushrooms.Drunk driver strikes into stationary Illinois State Police car
+The resident told police they came across the child while looking for mushrooms.MCPS adding wellness centers to every high school in county

 Officials confirm an autopsy has been conducted, but no information as to the cause of death was determined.
 Results of the toxicology report are still pending, police say, and investigators are hopeful that information will shed more light on the cause of death.

 Public help is still needed to identify the child, detectives say.
 Police describe him to be around four feet tall with a slim build and short haircut.
-Detectives believe the child died within the last week.EPD: Daycare worker charged with battery, neglect of a dependent
+Detectives believe the child died within the last week.Event safety report released after Astroworld deaths

 The suitcase he was found inside has a Las Vegas design on its front and back.
 Investigators tell us they hope the image below will lead to the child’s identity.